mattmakai/mattmakai.com/source/content/posts/141226-2014-dev-year-review.rst

   :alt: So called "Makai Triumvirate", named by Rob Spectre
   :width: 100%

-When activities are related it allows me to produce much greater output in coding, writing and talks than if I worked on different topics in parallel.
+When activities are related I can produce much greater output in coding, writing and talks than if I worked on several varying topics in parallel.

-A good example of this triumvirate approach is the work I did with Ansible.
+A good example of this triumvirate approach is the work I did this year with Ansible.

-* Learned Ansible by deploying existing Python applications
+* Coded Ansible playbooks to deploy existing Python web applications

-* Built the Underwear Python library to learn more about Ansible's code base
+* Programmed [Underwear](https://github.com/makaimc/underwear) library to learn   more about Ansible's code base

 * Coded the Twilio module in Python